- Peter is the 14th generation of Kleins working as a winemaker so he really know his stuff.

 Gerd used a bit of winemaking wizardry to make this beauty.
 After picking and crushing the grapes for his 2018 Pinot Noir, he bled off 10% of the juice, then fermented it separately at cold temperatures to make this Rosé.
 It’s called the “saignee” method, and it delivers a much bigger, bolder Rosé than the norm.

 To ramp up the flavour and make it as vibrant, fruity and fresh as they come, Gerd left the juice in the tanks for an extra 4 months after fermentation.
 It was only filtered once prior to bottling.
 The result is a mouthful of moreish strawberry and raspberry flavours.
 It’s dry, crisp and refreshing, with more alcoholic oomph than your average Rosé.

 - Gerd’s new little number is 50% Riesling, 35% Pinot Gris and 15% Gewürztraminer.
 Because classic German wines are mostly single-grape varieties, you rarely get a blend this sophisticated.

 - The Riesling gives it bags of backbone and complexity, and a delicious peach flavour.
 While the Gewürtz adds power and fragrance.
 The result is an aromatic blend of summer fruits and rose petals, with tropical citrus flavours and a long finish.
-It’s a proper drop of class in a glass, perfect for any summer soiree.
+A proper drop of class in a glass.

 - After 25 years in the wine industry, he’s travelled widely and made award-winning drops in dozens of different countries.
 He’s also a respected wine consultant who flies all over the world advising other wine producers so you can be sure he really knows his stuff.